faucetsdn/daq/schemas/abacab/README.md

 # ABACAB Schema Target

-The [ABACAB](https://www.youtube.com/watch?v=QbjfesCI254) Schema is a simple formatting meant to collect data from physical systems such that it can be collected and organized in a database, ultimately being able to represent a device with a "digital twin" or "shadow device" in the cloud.
-Nominally meant for use with [Googe's Cloud IoT Core](https://cloud.google.com/iot/docs/), as a schema it can be applied to any set of data.
+The [ABACAB](https://www.youtube.com/watch?v=QbjfesCI254) Schema (provisional name) is a simple specification for the management and operation of physical systems.
+This data is typically exchanged with a cloud entity that can maintain a "digital twin" or "shadow device" in the cloud.
+Nominally meant for use with [Googe's Cloud IoT Core](https://cloud.google.com/iot/docs/), as a schema it can be applied to any set of data or hosting setup.

 To verify correct operation of a real system, follow the instructions outlined in the [validator subsystem docs](../../../docs/validator.md).
 Additional sample messages are